Optimal control of variable-exponent subdiffusion: Declaration

-This work was partially supported by the National Natural Science Foundation of China (No. 12301555), the National Key R\&D Program of China (No. 2023YFA1008903), the Taishan Scholars Program of Shandong Province (No. tsqn202306083), the Postdoctoral Fellowship Program of CPSF (No. GZC20240938), the China Postdoctoral Science Foundation (No. 2024M762459) and the Natural Science Foundation of Hubei Province (No. JCZRQN202500278).
+\textbf{Conflict of interest} The authors declare no competing interests. \textbf{Funding} This work was partially supported by the Postdoctoral Fellowship Program of CPSF (No. GZC20240938), the China Postdoctoral Science Foundation (No. 2024M762459), the Natural Science Foundation of Hubei Province (No. 2025AFB109) and the Shandong Postdoctoral Science Foundation (No. SDZZ-ZR-202501339).